abesford/seizzmic-site-0c00b/src/pages/index.md

     type: section_features
     background: gray
     title: Features
+    subtitle: >-
-    subtitle: BUilding new skills and capabilities
+      BUilding new skills and capabilities, implementing an architecture to accelerate move to the cloud, revising the sourcing strategy
     features:
       - title: The Best Feature of Your Services
         image: images/feature1.png